RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The only prerequisite for running RDI write-behind is [Redis Gears Python](https://redis.com/modules/redis-gears/) >= 1.2.6 installed on the Redis Enterprise Cluster and enabled for the database you want to mirror to the downstream data store.
 For more information, see [Redis Gears installation]({{<relref "/rdi/installation/install-redis-gears">}}).

-## Preparing the write-behind & read-through pipeline
+## Preparing the write-behind & read-through pipelines

 - Install [RDI CLI]({{<relref "/rdi/installation/install-rdi-cli">}}) on a Linux host that has connectivity to your Redis Enterprise Cluster.
 - Run the [`configure`]({{<relref "/rdi/reference/cli/redis-di-configure">}}) command to install the RDI Engine on your Redis database, if you have not used this Redis database with RDI write-behind before.